-Ali Child is a writer, director and performer.
+Alison Child is a writer, director and performer.
 She was a Choral Exhibitioner at Trinity College, Cambridge, appeared at the Arts Theatre with the Marlowe Society and Cambridge University Opera Society and toured for two years with the Footlights Revue.
 She graduated with a degree in History and a P.G.C.E. in English and Drama to which she has recently add a Masters in Research from the University of Brighton..
 She has worked as a Teacher Trainer, Business Development Manager and Voice Artist.
-Her work has been performed at Salisbury Arts Centre, Salisbury Playhouse Chesil Theatre Winchester and the Marlborough, Dukebox and Rialto Theatres in Brighton.
+Her work has been performed at Salisbury Arts Centre, Salisbury Playhouse, Chesil Theatre Winchester and the Marlborough, Dukebox and Rialto Theatres in Brighton.
 In 2014 she was selected for a Playwriting programme at the Royal Court Theatre.
 Since then she has co-devised 'All The Nice Girls' & 'Deep in The Heart of Me' and written 'Fall of Duty'.
 In 2019 Alison's book 'Tell Me I'm Forgiven: The of Forgotten Stars Gwen Farrar and Norah Blaney' was published by Tollington Press.

 Rosie has volunteered as a Diversity Role Model and for the award-winning 'Speak Out' oral history project at the London Metropolitan Archive.

 Rosie has an M.B.A. degree from Lancaster University.